bugsnag/bugsnag-unity/CONTRIBUTING.md

 Once the UnityPackage release is confirmed a UPM release should be deployed

-1. Make sure that the released package used in the github release is present in the root of the repo.
+1. Make sure that the package used in the github release is present in the root of the repo.

 2. Build the upm package by running the `build-upm-package.sh` script in the upm-tools directory.
 You should pass the version number of the release like so `./build-upm-package.sh 7.x.x`.
 You must run the script from within the upm-tools folder.
 This will build the upm package in a directory called `upm-package`